Stonecraft and Stonecutter Compatibility

 Experimental Snapshot Channel

-Stonecraft publishes the 1.9 snapshot line to keep pace with the alpha-grade Stonecutter 0.8 APIs.
-Because this track evolves quickly, you must opt-in explicitly by pointing Gradle at the snapshots repository and declaring the matching plugin versions.
+Stonecraft publishes snapshot builds for users who want unreleased changes early.
+Because this track evolves quickly, you must opt-in explicitly by pointing Gradle at the snapshots repository and declaring matching plugin versions.

 - Add the snapshots repository anywhere you resolve Gradle plugins: